 - What needs to be cut down?
 Verse 10 might equate to spiritual open heart surgery, but those who hear the word of God, even when it challenges them to the core, will reap the fruit.

 - Where do I need to walk straighter?
 John’s call is to ‘produce fruit in keeping with repentance’ (8) is a reminder we need to actually walk in the right direction.
 ‘Walk the talk’ is an appropriate phrase at this point.

 - Who can I help ‘prepare the way for the Lord’ for?
 It may be as simple as inviting someone to a Carol Service, although God may be prompting you to do something for someone else, which becomes a signpost towards Jesus in the same way John’s life and ministry was.
-The key is listening to God and then acting on what he says, but whoever it is always takes more notice of someone who’s walking straight themselves … believe me, they’ll notice.
+The key is listening to God and then acting on what he says, but whoever it is always takes more notice from someone who’s walking straight themselves … believe me, they’ll notice.

-Prayer: Dear Lord, I’m sorry for where I’ve wandered to the point I’m not walking straight, but wobbly all over (always best to name where!)
+Dear Lord, I’m sorry for where I’ve wandered to the point I’m not walking straight, but wobble all over (always best to name where!)
 Give me the grace to re-focus on you and then take one step at a time, deliberately, in your direction.
 Show me Lord, who I might connect with this day, so their way to you might become a little clearer.
 In Jesus’ name.
 Amen.